Episode S2E05: The Frank Morris Interview.

-In total Frank spent 27 years in the UK both as a player, junior coach and Elite League bench coach before deciding to return home to Ontario, Canada.
+Frank spent 27 years in the UK as a player and Elite League bench coach before returning home to Canada.

 Although not chosen in the NHL draft, Frank was invited to the Winnipeg Jets training camp, he made the cut, they signed him up and assigned him to their AHL farm team in Moncton, New Brunswick, Canada.